microsoft/CameraTraps/README.md

 conda env create --file environment.yml
 ```

 If you run into an error while creating the environment, try updating conda to version 4.5.11 or above.
-Check the version of conda using `conda --version`; upgrade it using `conda update conda`.
+Check the version of conda using `conda --version`.

 To exit the conda environment, issue `conda deactivate cameratraps`.